 This difficult-to-read document is one major reason insurance disputes go to court.
 To help policyholders understand their policies, insurance companies should write their insurance documents in plain English, using simple words and sentences.
 Readability formulas can help the insurance industry simplify their documents.

 1. Every policyholder must understand (and wants to understand) their insurance policies.
-Using excessive legal terms bewilders and frustrates most policyholders.
+Using excessive legal terms can bewilder and frustrate most policyholders.
 While it is important insurance policies are formal enough to not look like advertising brochures—they should be informal enough to make for easy reading.
 The challenge is writing a readable legal document that an average American citizen can read and understand.
 Insurance experts can revise wordy, long-winded policies by removing difficult words and replacing them with easier ones.
 They can also divide long sentences into shorter, more digestible sentences.

-An online Harris Interactive poll revealed that 87% of drivers who currently have auto insurance said they had read at least part of their auto insurance policies; and 36% of drivers who had read their auto insurance policies found them difficult to understand.
+An online Harris Interactive poll revealed that 87% of drivers who have auto insurance said they had read at least part of their auto insurance policies; and 36% of drivers who had read their auto insurance policies found them difficult to understand.

 Many states are trying to improve consumer-friendly legislation so consumers are fully aware about every clause and sub-clause of a legal document.
 This idea is derived from the Latin phrase consensus ad idem, which means that parties to a contract understand its subject matter and implications in the same sense.